asimihsan/openai-discord-bot/README.md

 - [ ] Text completion shouldn't use interactions, so that inputs can be free-form.
 - [ ] Add a command to have a conversation with the bot.
 Will have it in a new thread.
 - [ ] If instance fails while holding the lock, another instance will get the lock and respond.

+## License

+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.